-Everything that the Company does impacts both its customers and its shareholders, so the focus of the witnesses of Staff, TIEC, OPUC and COH, as it relates to incentive compensation, is flawed.
-For example, if the Company hires additional linemen to focus on system reliability, such decisions will, when viewed on a standalone basis, cost the customer more in the form of higher operating expenses and should also improve reliability, but will also reduce the amount of net income available for distribution to shareholders until the point in time when new rates, reflecting the additional cost for the new personnel are approved.
-That said, the Company's primary focus is appropriately on its customers.
-This is not an "either/or" issue.
-If, at the end of the day, the Company does not provide safe, reliable service at a reasonable cost, neither its customers nor shareholders will be satisfied.
-This highlights precisely why a properly designed incentive

-1 compensation plan must include a mixture of goals that lead to success for all 2 interested stakeholders.
-Therefore, the intervenors' arguments that either 3 customers or shareholders benefit over the other is seriously flawed and misguided.
-4 At the end of the day, if the Company provides safe, reliable service at a reasonable 5 cost, which depends upon productive employee behavior, all parties benefit from 6 the Company's actions.
+Everything that the Company does impacts both its customers and its shareholders, 13 Α. so the focus of the witnesses of Staff, TIEC, OPUC and COH, as it relates to 14 15 incentive compensation, is flawed.
+For example, if the Company hires additional 16 linemen to focus on system reliability, such decisions will, when viewed on a 17 standalone basis, cost the customer more in the form of higher operating expenses 18 and should also improve reliability, but will also reduce the amount of net income 19 available for distribution to shareholders until the point in time when new rates, reflecting the additional cost for the new personnel are approved.
+That said, the 20 21 Company's primary focus is appropriately on its customers.
+This is not an 22 "either/or" issue.
+If, at the end of the day, the Company does not provide safe, 23 reliable service at a reasonable cost, neither its customers nor shareholders will be 24 satisfied.
+This highlights precisely why a properly designed incentive compensation plan must include a mixture of goals that lead to success for all interested stakeholders.
+Therefore, the intervenors' arguments that either customers or shareholders benefit over the other is seriously flawed and misguided.
+At the end of the day, if the Company provides safe, reliable service at a reasonable cost, which depends upon productive employee behavior, all parties benefit from the Company's actions.

 7 Q. HAVE OTHER COMPANY WITNESSES DISCUSSED THE 8 IMPORTANCE OF THE COMPANY'S ABILITY TO COMPETE IN THE 9 ECONOMIC MARKETPLACE?

-10 A. Yes.
-Company witnesses McRae and Hevert both discuss the Company's ability 11 to access competitive capital markets to obtain the funds needed to support 12 Company operations.
+10 Yes.
+Company witnesses McRae and Hevert both discuss the Company's ability Α. 11 to access competitive capital markets to obtain the funds needed to support 12 Company operations.
 Company witness McRae stated "the ability to attract capital 13 at a reasonable cost in all market conditions is critical for a utility if it is to satisfy 14 its obligation to provide safe and reliable utility service.
 Financial integrity ensures 15 that the utility will have the flexibility to withstand unanticipated macroeconomic 16 events outside of its control, such as the deep economic downturn that occurred in 17 2008-2009.
 In contrast, a lack of financial integrity can limit a utility's ability to 18 finance assets or undertake new projects, particularly during times of capital market 19 volatility.
-Weak financial integrity also increases the cost of debt and the cost of 20 equity, which in turn increases the overall cost of capital paid by customers."10 21 In his direct testimony, Company witness Hevert added, "To the extent 22 CenterPoint Houston is provided a reasonable opportunity to earn its market-based 23 Cost of Equity, neither customers nor shareholders should be disadvantaged.
+Weak financial integrity also increases the cost of debt and the cost of 20 equity, which in turn increases the overall cost of capital paid by customers."10 fact, a return that is adequate to attract capital at reasonable terms enables the Company to provide safe, reliable electric utility service while maintaining its financial integrity, all to the benefit of both investors and ratepayers."11

+In his direct testimony, Company witness Hevert added, "To the extent CenterPoint Houston is provided a reasonable opportunity to earn its market-based Cost of Equity, neither customers nor shareholders should be disadvantaged.
 In